execas/execas.github.io/_posts/2019-01-31-casting-the-void-pointer-in-c.md

 3. the first byte is 00000101
 4. 00000101 is 5 in decimal

+### Example 3

-Let's confirm this by printing the second byte (00001101), which should be 13 in decimal:
+Let's confirm the above by printing the second byte (00001101), which should be 13 in decimal:

 ```c
 /*